 Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

-On this classic 4-day Lares trek Peru, you’ll hike past stone houses with thatched roofs, children tending herds of llamas and alpacas, and women in colorful traditional dress spinning yarn, hiking along some of the same trails and paths that the locals use every day.
+What will you see on our 4-day classic Lares trek?
+Stone houses with thatched roofs, children tending herds of llamas and alpacas, and women in colorful traditional dress spinning yarn.
+This is a hike rich in culture.
+You’ll be hiking along some of the same trails and paths that the locals use every day!

 Apus Peru’s sister non-profit organization, Threads of Peru, also works with the weavers of Chaullacocha.
 Travelers who hike many of Apus Peru’s Lares Valley Treks often get a chance to visit the school and the weaving association – this is a totally different experience than the average Lares trek!

 We offer you the opportunity to personalize your trek and make your experience more comfortable through our Optional Extras and Upgrades.
 All options are available during the reservation process; please ask your sales consultant for more information.